jezzsantos/saastack/docs/how-to-guides/210-split-modules.md

 Your new host project will be configured to run at `https://localhost:5002`.

-> If this is your third or more host project, you need to update this port to be different than all your other API Host projects.
+> If this is your third or more host project, you need to update this port to be different from all your other API Host projects.

 Review and change this port number in the `Properties/launchsettings.json` file of your new project, for all profiles.

 ### Host Type

-The first thing to do is open the `Program.cs` file and double check the `WebHostOptions.BackEndHostApi` setting, is right for you for this host.
+The first thing to do is open the `Program.cs` file and double-check the `WebHostOptions.BackEndHostApi` setting, is right for you for this host.

 > If you are simply splitting you API into different modules, then `WebHostOptions.BackEndHostApi` is the correct choice, as long as you are not splitting out the Ancillary submodule.
 Notice that the `Progra,.cs` of the `ApiHost1` project is `WebHostOptions.BackEndAncillaryApiHost`.